deanturpin/germs.dev/posts/power.md

-# Power and batteries and chargers
+# Power

-I've been upping my charging game of late (December 2023) and here's what I'm running at the mo.
+And batteries and chargers and things.

 ## Nothing Phone (2)